 The reviews said that she didn’t play the Swan Princess Odette as well as she normally did.
 Later, Kolesnikova admitted that at the time, she had just gone for a pregnancy scan and discovered that she had miscarried her first child.
 “It was a difficult time for me and my husband,” the ballerina revealed.
 “Sadness and tears.”

 - Weight Is So Important In The Ballet World That Some Dancers Develop Eating Disorders

 - The pay is pretty good.
 Corps members earn roughly $1,100 to $2,100 a week, depending on seniority, and contracts last one year.

 - Every Single Detail In A Performance Matters And Ballerinas Can Ruin Everything In A Split Second

 - Most dancers work tirelessly for 32 weeks in the on-season, doing around 80 performances, working six days a week, with Monday being the only day off.
 Dancers have described this time as “grueling” thanks to the hard work and hours they have to do.

 - It’s a physically demanding, sometimes dangerous, profession.
 The performers often visit an in-house physical therapist for adjustments and manipulations between classes and performances.

-- The Expectations And Criticism That Ballerinas Face On A Daily Basis Would Crack Most People
+- The Expectations And Criticism That Ballerinas Face Daily Would Crack Most People

-- A male dancer lifts over 1-1/2 tons worth of ballerinas during performances.
+- A male dancer lifts over 1-1/2 tons of ballerinas during performances.

 - Ballerinas Are Supposed To Have Small, Frequent Meals, But Some Have Far Less Than A Normal Portion